Skip to main content

 News

 Great power competition used to be associated with U.S. rivalry with the Soviet Union during the Cold War.
-Today, the term is increasingly focused on geostrategic competition between the U.S. and China, and to a lesser extent, the U.S. and Russia and emerging powers like India and Brazil.
+Today, the term is increasingly focused on geostrategic competition between the United States and China, and to a lesser extent, the United States and Russia and emerging powers such as India and Brazil.
+While scholarship on the new great power competition is still emerging, much of what does exist focuses on military, diplomatic, and hard power competition.
+Little attention has so far been paid to the technological, economic, and domestic dynamics.

 Listen to the lectures: